xanthics/XanAscTweaks/README.md

 A simple addon to hide some of the things that Ascension does not let you do by default.
 There are several broadcasts that are not hidden, even when disabled in `.chat`

 ```
-Use '/xat option` where option can be one of; say, yell, button, trial, altar, autobroadcast, new, ascension, world, coa, bau.
+Use '/xat option` where option can be one of;

-By default:
 `say` removed in rest areas
 `yell` removed in rest areas
 `button` is hiding Ascension Button